Common Small Business Mistakes to Avoid at Each Stage of Business

-According to the Bureau of Labor Statistics, about 20 percent of small businesses fail in their first year, and 50 percent of small businesses fail in their fifth year.
+Taking an idea and turning it into a long-term success often means making smart business decisions as your company grows.
+According to the U.S. Bureau of Labor Statistics, about 20 percent of small businesses fail in their first year, and 50 percent of small businesses fail in their fifth year.

 The space where you conduct your business can be of vital importance.
-It can help you and your team be more productive.
-It can help visiting clients feel more confident in your firm's stability.
-Or it can give you access to vital retail traffic.
+It can help you and your team be more productive, help visiting clients feel more confident in your firm's stability, or give you access to vital retail traffic.